Year Three

 Below is an outline of the learning that will take place this term.

-English Key Text: The BFG
+English Key Text: Lost and Found

 Mathematics: